 "For Washington its part of a much more confrontational strategy towards China, one that's here to stay - whoever wins the US election in November".

-"But if US-China ties continue to worsen and a decoupling agenda gathers pace, expect to see more and more difficult decisions for NZ to make."
+"But if US-China ties continue to worsen and a decoupling agenda gathers pace, expect to see more and more difficult decisions for New Zealand to make."

 New Zealand has always sought to maintain its solid relations with the US, even in the wake of Washington’s withdrawal from the TPP, and the erratic nature of the Trump presidency in many areas relating to foreign policy – but it also very much wishes to avoid endangering key economic ties with Beijing.